 An important tip for writing your life story is to be aware of the effect on the ones you love.
 Read Tips for Writing Your Memoirs Without Hurting Family Members.

-To keep the Unconscious on your side, you need to set up a regular time to write.
+To keep the Muse on your side, you need to set up a regular time to write.
 Limit it to 15 minutes, no more – at least at first.
 Fifteen minutes, three times a week, always at the same time and always in the same place.
 Stay there for all 15 minutes even if you can’t think of anything to write.
 This will set up a rhythm, in the same way we get hungry at mealtimes whether or not we’re really hungry.
 This isn’t just about finding time to write your life story.
 Your Unconscious will get used to this and agree to let out a few more memories, right on cue.

-6. Reward yourself for writing your memoir daily
+6. Reward yourself for writing every day

 Choose something small, but memorable, like a chocolate, a cup of coffee, or a cookie – something indulgent but relatively guilt free.
-This tells the Unconscious that it’s okay to write your memoir and share your life story.
+This tells the Muse that it’s okay to write your memoir and share your life story.
 There’s nothing threatening going on.
-And soon enough, your Unconscious will let go of its defenses and allow the memories keep flowing.
+And soon enough, your Unconscious Muse will let go of its defenses and allow the memories keep flowing.

 If a writers group doesn’t exist in your area, read 7 Tips for Starting a Writers’ Group.

 If you have any thoughts or tips on how to write your life story, please comment below!
 Have you tried to write your memoirs?
 What scares you?
 What is holding you back?
-Are you insecure, doubtful, reluctant?
-Do you have a message from the king?
-Do you even know who the king is?